-- Baccalaureate degree earned prior to matriculation from a regionally accredited university or college - Minimum 3.0 cumulative GPA - Minimum 3.0 cumulative prerequisite science GPA - All prerequisite courses must be successfully completed with a grade of "C" or higher from a regionally accredited college or university - Labs must be taken on campus and not online - If the transcripts are not in English, transcripts will need to be evaluated through companies such as: Educational Credentials Evaluations, the World Education Services, or Educational-Perspectives - Documentation of 100 hours of health care experience plus 24 hours shadowing a Physician Assistant - Ability to perform Technical Standards for Physician Assistants
+- Baccalaureate degree earned prior to matriculation from a regionally accredited university or college - Minimum 3.0 cumulative GPA - Minimum 3.0 cumulative prerequisite science GPA - All prerequisite courses must be successfully completed with a grade of "C" or higher from a regionally accredited college or university - Labs must be taken on campus and not online.
+If the transcripts are not in English, transcripts will need to be evaluated through the required service designated by CASPA.
+Applicants cannot have more than two science courses and one non-science prerequisite course for the spring term prior to entering the program if accepted - Documentation of 100 hours of health care experience plus 24 hours shadowing a Physician Assistant (must be completed and documented to the program either via email if the CASPA application has been submitted or on the CASPA application by October 1, 2014.)
+Hours working as a scribe do not count for PA shadowing.
+The program does not find or suggest sites for applicants to complete the shadowing requirement - Ability to perform Technical Standards for Physician Assistants - Reference letters: (two must be professional and/or academic and one must be from a MD, DO, PA, or NP who has worked with the applicant in a health care setting while interacting with patients)